Eun Young Lee (b. 1967, Korea) is a Korean-American composer.

 Her instrumental pieces, computer music, multimedia pieces, and film music have been featured in festivals and concerts in many countries.
 Some of her works received the first prize at Tsang-Houei Hsu International Music Composition Award; the 2008 Max Di Julio Prize at the Nevada Encounters of New Music (N.E.O.N.)
 Festival; Honorable Mention in Great Wall International Competition; and she won the first regional award in the SCI/ASCAP student composition commission (2006,2009,2010).
 She has received commissions from ALEA III, Sejong Cultural Society, Timetable Percussion, flutist Barry Crawford, and percussionist Yu-Chun Kuo; and the Virginia Center for the Creative Arts 2010.

-Dr. Lee joined The Boston Conservatory as a full-time faculty in 2014.
+Dr. Lee joined The Boston Conservatory as a full-time faculty member in 2014.

 Works for Winds